lilynorthcutt/redditHateSpeech/README.md

 ## About this project
 This project uses Natural Language Processing (NLP) and Machine Learning (ML) techniques to detect, analyze, and track misogynistic hate speech in communities on Reddit.
 I focus on the banned "Incels" subreddit and its spin-offs subreddits, employing:

-- [Writeup](writeup-LLM.md) Subreddit classification through speech detection using Large Language Models
+- Subreddit classification through speech detection using Large Language Models [[Writeup](writeup-LLM.md)]
-- Sentiment analysis to gauge emotional trends and vector space analysis for visualizing linguistic patterns
+- Sentiment analysis to gauge emotional trends and vector space analysis for visualizing linguistic patterns [[Code](sentiment-vectorspace.ipynb)]

 ## Important Note